inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v10.0.md

     invenio-cli, version 1.0.6
     ```

+For local installations, make sure that you prefix each `invenio` command with `pipenv run`.

 ### Elasticsearch check

 InvenioRDM v10.0 removes support for Elasticsearch v6.
 If you are using it, you will need **first** to migrate to